Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 ## File paths

-It is not practical to draw out a tree diagram every time we want to refer to a file's location with a system.
+It is not practical to draw out a tree diagram every time we want to refer to a file's location.
 Instead, we can represent the information as a **file path**.

 In a **file path**, each directory is represented as a separate component separated by a character such as `\` or `/`.
 It is like writing an address or set of instructions for someone to follow if they want to find a specific file.

 For example, the path for the file called `doc3.txt` in the file system above looks like this:
-`home/docs/data/doc3.txt`.
+`/home/docs/data/doc3.txt`  in a Unix or Linux computer.

-It is useful to note that Windows usually uses backslashes (`\`) to separate path components, while Unix and Mac both use forward slashes (`/`).
+It is useful to note that Windows uses backslashes (`\`) to separate path components, while Unix, Linux and Mac use forward slashes (`/`).

 ## Absolute vs relative paths

 There are two ways of writing a file path - absolute paths and relative paths.

 An absolute path contains the complete list of directories needed to locate a file on your computer.
 This allows you to reach the file no matter where you are.
-The example just given (`home/docs/data/doc3.txt`) is an absolute path.
+The example just given (`/home/docs/data/doc3.txt`) is an absolute path.

 A relative path describes the location of a file relative to your current working directory.
 For example, if you were already in the folder called `docs`, the relative path for `doc3.txt` would be `data/doc3.txt`.
 There is no need to give instructions to navigate a route you have already taken.

-If, however, you were in the folder called `docs` and you wanted to open one of the `.exe` files, you would probably use the absolute path for that file (`home/programs/.exe`) to get there.
-This is because you have not navigated any of the route yet, so you need the full 'address'.
+If, however, you were in the folder called `docs` and you wanted to open one of the `.exe` files, you can use the absolute path for that file (/home/evelyin/programs/.exe) to open it.
+Later in the course you will learn how to specify relative paths to files in directories outside your current directory.

 ## Root and home directories

 The `root` is the top-level of directories, which contains all other directories further down the tree.

-The root is often represented as a `/` in path names.
+The root is represented as a `/` in path names that start with a `/` in Unix, Linux, and Mac operating systems.

 In the Windows operating system, the root directory is also known as a drive.
 In most cases, this will be the `C:\` drive.

-Even though the root directory is at the base of the file tree (or the top, depending on how you view it), it is not necessarily where our journey through the file system starts when we launch a new session on your computer.
-Instead our journey begins in the **home directory**.
+Even though the root directory is at the base of the file tree (or the top, depending on how you view it), it is not necessarily where our journey through the file system starts when we launch a new session on our computer.
+Instead our journey begins in the so called "home directory".

-In Windows and Mac, the **home directory** is usually a folder labelled with your computer's username.
+In Windows, Mac, Unix, and Linux, the "**home directory**" is a folder named with your computer’s username.
 All of your personal files and directories can be found inside this folder.
 This is where your computer assumes you want to start browsing from when you open your file manager.

+The location of your home directory (and of the home directory of all users in a computer system) is inside the directory called **Users** in Windows and Mac, and inside the directory called **home** in Unix and Linux --- and both **Users** and **home** are inside the root directory.
+(The term "**home directory**" derived from the convention to name **home** the directory that contains all username directories --- which convention was introduced for Unix systems in 1969.
+The **/home** directory is rarely ever referred to but if you need to, you could use: the “parent home directory” or the “home directory just below the root”).

 This would make the file system we looked at earlier look like this:
 ![A file hierarchy containing with root and home directories labelled](../fig/file-system-hierarchy-graphic-with-root.png){:width="450px"}

-In Unix (the operating system we will use later in the course) a tilde symbol (`~`) is used as a shortcut for your home directory.
-So, for example, the path `~/docs/doc2.txt` is equivalent to `home/docs/doc2.txt`.
+In Linux (the operating system we will use later in the course), a tilde symbol (`~`) is used as a shortcut for your home directory.
+So, for example, the path `~/docs/doc2.txt` is equivalent to `/home/user1/docs/doc2.txt`.

 > ##  Challenge
 > Use the file system above to answer these questions.
 Don't forget to share your answer on the forum!
 >
-> 1. What is the absolute path for the document `doc4.txt`?
+> 1. What is the absolute path for the document `doc4.txt` on a Linux computer?
 > 2. Assuming you are currently in the directory called `docs`, what is the relative path for the document `doc2.txt`?
 >
 > > ## Solution